Adrian Parr: Public outreach

-In 2014 Parr founded Louder Than A Bomb Cincy.
-She worked with local organizations, University of Cincinnati affiliations, spoken-word poets, and Cincinnati public school district teachers to bring what is the largest youth poetry slam in the nation, to Cincinnati.
-According to an article in the News Record, "LTAB was originally founded in Chicago in 2001 through nonprofit Young Chicago Authors as a festival for young spoken word artists of diverse cultural backgrounds to gather and engage in performances of their poetry."She has been interviewed on national public radio and television for her work directing the Louder Than A Bomb Cincy program.
-Her interviews have included 2016 interview with NPR, a 2015 interview with WVXU Chanel 5, and an earlier 2015 NPR interview with Bill Reinhardt.
+In 2014 she founded Louder Than a Bomb Cincy, working with local organizations, University of Cincinnati affiliations, spoken-word poets, and Cincinnati public school district teachers to bring the Louder Than a Bomb youth poetry slam to Cincinnati.

-In addition to community outreach, Parr has spoken on and been interviewed for her views on climate change, environmental degradation, and sustainable development.
-In her capacity as a UNESCO water chair, she is strong advocate for water justice.
-In a NPR interview for World Water Day Parr speaks of the ongoing struggle for clean, accessible, and affordable water the world over.
-Again on public radio she speaks of the connection between environmental racism and the struggles of Native American communities to survive the rising seas and the contamination of their water supplies.
-Later, in a television interview with the Newsmakers, Parr describes Hurricane Harvey as more of a man-made than a natural disaster.
+In addition to community outreach, Parr Zaretsky has spoken on and been interviewed for her views on climate change, environmental degradation, and sustainable development.
+In her capacity as a UNESCO water chair, she is a strong advocate for culturally appropriate design solutions for water justice.
+In addition to publishing on her UNESCO related field work she sets out to humanize data through film and visual art.
+In an NPR interview for World Water Day she speaks of the ongoing struggle for clean, accessible, and affordable water the world over.
+Again on public radio she speaks of the connection between environmental racism and the struggles of Native American communities to survive the contamination of their water supplies.
+Later, in a television interview with the Newsmakers, she describes Hurricane Harvey as more of a man-made than a natural disaster.

-In an interview for The New York Times with journalist Natasha Lennard, Parr discusses how environmental damage and climate change are not only forms violence but a crime against humanity.
-In his op-ed in The New York Times Brad Evans, the founder/director of the Histories of Violence Project expanded upon Parr's framework of climate violence explaining that environmental degradation is a crime against humanity.
-Evans writes, Parr "also posed the question of what a crime against humanity actually means in such a context.
+In an interview for The New York Times with journalist Natasha Lennard, Parr Zaretsky discusses how environmental damage and climate change are not only forms violence but a crime against humanity.
+In his op-ed in The New York Times Brad Evans expanded upon Parr Zaretsky's framework of climate violence explaining that environmental degradation is a crime against humanity.
+Evans writes, she "also posed the question of what a crime against humanity actually means in such a context.
 It turns out, there are many ways in which damage to the environment rises to that level.
 This type of violence presents profound existential questions about what it means to be human and the ontological crimes (i.e., a crime against the human as such) some of us wage against ourselves."